jofralogo/rprop/README.md

 ```

 ## Extended control
-I've been using `rProp` mixin for a while and it cover most cases that I needed but I created another mixin called `rpropX` for an extended control and play with longest screen size ranges.
+I've been using `rProp` mixin for a while and it cover most cases that I needed but I created another mixin called `rpropX` for a more extended control and play with longest screen size ranges.

 - `$xlarge-value` = Value for **at least** 1441px screen width.
 - `$xxlarge-value`  = Value for **at least** 1921px screen width.